Skip to main content

 Delete removed objects

-Use --delete to remove any objects in Xano that are not present in your local files.
-This ensures your workspace matches your local directory exactly.
+Use --sync --delete to remove any objects in Xano that are not present in your local files.
+This ensures your workspace matches your local directory exactly. --delete requires --sync.

-The --delete flag will permanently remove objects from your Xano workspace that don’t exist in the local push.
+--sync --delete will permanently remove objects from your Xano workspace that don’t exist in the local push.
 Double-check your git diff to be confident before using this flag.

 Skip GUID sync